lbeckman314/liambeckman.com/about/index.md

 VOLUNTEER WORK
 ---

-※ Welches Elementary School: Developed reading and comprehension skills for elementary students as a STAR Reading voluteer. <div style="float: right; clear: right; margin: 0px; color: grey">November 2016—March 2017</div>
+※ Welches Elementary School: Developed reading and comprehension skills for elementary students as a STAR Reading voluteer. <span class="sub">November 2016—March 2017</span>

-※ Multnomah Education Service District's Outdoor School Program: Served as a Student Leader in the Outdoor School Program by leading a cabin of twenty students per week and teaching the basics of ecology, zoology, and geology. <div style="float: right; clear: right; margin: 0px; color: grey">April 2011—October 2012</div>
+※ Multnomah Education Service District's Outdoor School Program: Served as a Student Leader in the Outdoor School Program by leading a cabin of twenty students per week and teaching the basics of ecology, zoology, and geology. <span class="sub">April 2011—October 2012</span>